coretravis/RefWireCLI/README.md

 This will prompt you for:
 - RefWire Url: Your RefWire Instance URL e.g `https://myrefwireeintance.com`, `https://localhost:7050`
 - ApiKey (Use 'ThisIsTheApiKey' for demo purposes but make sure to set a strong key for production via Configuration)
-- ListStor Server Url (optional): Set this to `https://refpack.refwire.online` to use the `refwire **pull** {datasetID}` command which give you access to standardized datasets found at https://stor.refwire.online
+- RefStor Server Url (optional): Set this to `https://refpack.refwire.online` to use the `refwire **pull** {datasetID}` command which give you access to standardized datasets found at https://stor.refwire.online
 - **Note: You will only need to set the configuration only once**

 ---